KDE/kdesrc-build/README.md

 $ man ./kdesrc-build.1
 ```

-You can also ask for help online on the #kde-devel channel of IRC (irc.kde.org).

-Additionally you can ask for help on the KDE support mailing lists, such as
-kde-devel@kde.org

-Finally you can drop me an email at mpyne@kde.org (although I have a job/family
-and therefore don't always have time to respond)

 ### Behind the Curtain

 For each build, kdesrc-build does several things:

-- Finds the configuration file (based on the --rc-file option or by looking for
+- Finds the configuration file (based on the `--rc-file` option or by looking for
   `kdesrc-buildrc` in the current directory and falling back to
   `~/.config/kdesrc-buildrc`)
 - Reads the configuration file to generate: